 We have put together a programme of agriturismi, each individual location, be it country house or cottage, carefully chosen and vetted.
 Some of them are in the least-known corners of the island, and most of them specialise in high-quality produce, usually grown on the property and prepared in the kitchen as local specialities.

 You will be able to sample the wine from the vineyard outside your window, or the olive oil from the trees around you.
 Oranges and lemons, fruit of all kinds, nuts, rustic breads, excellent locally-produced meat and fish and delectable puddings will be on offer, and if there is something you really wish you could find at home, you probably can.

 *Italian Tourist Tax*

-An Italian tourist tax is being introduced gradually across Italy and probably Sicily.
+An Italian tourist tax has been introduced gradually across Italy and Sicily.
 All visitors must pay locally approximately 1 to 5 Euros per person per night according to their accommodation star rating i.e. up to a maximum of 5 Euros per person for a 5-star property.
 This tax is not included in your holiday price.